bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 That's what we're all used to.
 In a world where we're using CTV, the address that you generate will say - you're not allowed to spend these coins unless the spending transaction looks exactly like this, that I've predefined.
 So to the rest of the world, on-chain it just looks like some coins going to some address, but as soon as I show someone the spending transaction, which would be sending coins to the landlord or whatever, then he is able to verify that that transaction, that spending transaction, is the only spending condition for that address.
-So if he's not able to verify that, because maybe you've got some secondary spending condition where Mikey can still spend it after two weeks or something, where you can try and rug pull, if he's not satisfied that that spending transaction is the only way to spend those coins, which he can calculate for himself as soon as he had said information, then he should not consider himself paid.\
+So if he's not able to verify that, because maybe you've got some secondary spending condition where Mikey can still spend it after two weeks or something, where you can try and rug pull, if he's not satisfied that that spending transaction is the only way to spend those coins, which he can calculate for himself as soon as he had said information, then he should not consider himself paid.

 Maybe it might be easier to have a look at another example, which is the cold channel example, because that's a much more immediately visualizable, useful thing.
 I mean, we can't read it in the background, Christoph, but maybe you can scroll up a little bit, because that's easy to understand.
 The cold channel construct is something useful for Lightning.
 So at the moment, when you want to open a Lightning channel, you need to deposit coins into the multisig address with the channel partner, and there's normally several stages of on-chain hops before then, because you know you're getting paid your salary or something, you're not going to have that sent straight to the Lightning address because you and the channel partner need to negotiate in advance what the balance is going to be, and get everyone to pre-sign all the revocation transactions, all that stuff, so you don't tend to deposit straight into the Lightning channel address today.
-You tend to, maybe it goes to your cold storage first and then later on you decide you want to have some more liquidity on Lightning, so you send it - and then all the node packages tend to want you to send it into the node's single custody first, so it can then do the negotiating stuff with the channel partner.
+Maybe it goes to your cold storage first and then later on you decide you want to have some more liquidity on Lightning, so you send it - and then all the node packages tend to want you to send it into the node's single custody first, so it can then do the negotiating stuff with the channel partner.
 Then only once the negotiation stuff is agreed, do you then deposit coins into the channel address, and then you can start using it.
-But that's using several on-chain transactions just to get this off-chain transacting started.\
+But that's using several on-chain transactions just to get this off-chain transacting started.

 With CTV, we can do this thing called a cold channel, where using a couple of different spending routes, which are in one of the other slides, you can create an address that is a Lightning channel already, but the counterparty doesn't know about it yet.
 To everyone else in the world, it just looks like a regular deposit address.
 Then you can leave it there for months, years.
-No one else knows there's any other way to spend it, it just looks like a regular signature address.
+No one else knows there's any (other) way to spend it, it just looks like a regular signature address.
 But when you decide you want to start spending those, you can reach out to that counterparty and say, hey, by the way, this address here, this was actually a Lightning channel between us the whole time.
 If they're responsive, then you can start using it like a regular channel without any more on-chain transactions happening at all.
 So you don't need to move funds from that address into a channel address or anything.
-It's already a channel address and all that needs to happen is you give a little piece of extra information to the channel partner, and now he has everything necessary to start operating it as a regular channel with you.\
+It's already a channel address and all that needs to happen is you give a little piece of extra information to the channel partner, and now he has everything necessary to start operating it as a regular channel with you.
 So why that is interesting is not only does it cut out several on-chain transactions, but it also means that you can treat this as cold storage basically.
 So you might as well receive all of your salary payments into these cold channels, because you get a free option to start using it as Lightning immediately at any time that you so wish without a security trade-off.
 Whereas today, your channel partner knows all the channels that you have together, and that means that they have the opportunity to try and steal from you, because Lightning is this sort of like cooperative, but also adversarial protocol.